AlexanderKoch-Koch/SokobanEnv/README.md

 ```

 ## Usage example
 Download Sokoban puzzles from https://github.com/deepmind/boxoban-levels.
-The path can be set, for example, to <path to cloned repositort>/boxoban-levels/unfiltered/train/.
+The path can be set, for example, to 'path to cloned repositort'/boxoban-levels/unfiltered/train/.

 import sokoban_env and create environment.
 Set the path
 ```